rootkovska/rootkovska.github.io/keys.md

 my opinion.

 * I don't have keys because currently I don't have home and peers to physically secure my keys.
+The keys you might see on these page are for experimenting only; they require for you to contact me to check the developer integrity (ex: alive, not kidnapped, not blackmailed, etc).
+And be sure, by other means, to be talking to the right person.